freeman1216/badhal/README.md

 # BADHAL – Bare-Metal Drivers for STM32

 ## What is this?
-BAD is a collection of simple, mostly header-only (stb style) drivers for STM32F411CEU6.
-Born out of frustration with conteporary libraries
+BADHAL (BAD) is basically just my personal collection of small, mostly header-only (stb-style) drivers for the STM32F411CEU6.
+Nothing fancy or production-ready, just code I wrote to make my life easier when working with the MCU.
 Includes:
 - GPIO (`driver/io.h`) - easy pin setup, set/reset pins, configure alternate functions.
 - NVIC (`driver/nvic.h`) - enable/disable interrupts, simple as that.